overture-stack/docs/website/community/00-support.md

 ### Release Announcements

 - [**Release Announcements**](https://github.com/overture-stack/docs/discussions/categories/announcements)
-    - To stay up-to-date with the latest Overture releases and updates, keep an eye on our Announcements category in our GitHub Discussions
+    - To stay up-to-date with the latest Overture releases and updates, keep an eye on our Announcements category in our GitHub Discussions.

 ## Community Guidelines